cornishcoder1/the_paper_lounge/README.md

 ## Agile Methodology

-The development of this project was managed and implemented using GitHub Projects Kanban Board:
+The development of this project was managed and implemented using GitHub Projects Kanban Board.
+Available here:
 <a href="https://github.com/cornishcoder1/the_paper_lounge/projects/1" target="_blank" rel="noopener" aria-label="Link to GitHub Projects">The Paper Lounge - User Stories</a>

 <br>